vsirotin/si-units/apps/jvm/kotlin-console/README.md

-# KotUniL - Kotlin Console Demo Applications
+# KotUniL - Kotlin Console Demo Application

 This demo demonstrate the use of **KotUniL** library in a console application developed with Kotlin and tests all available in library objects and functions.